matrix-org/matrix-spec-proposals/proposals/4028-push-all-encrypted-events-except-for-muted-rooms.md

 When this rule will be present and enabled in the account push rules set, the clients which retrieve the list of events that it has been notified about with this endpoint, will receive most of the encrypted events (except for muted rooms).
 They will be able to decrypt and re-run push rules locally.
 This should fix the notifications panel observed in some web clients where currently the notifications of encrypted events are missing.

-### Polling

-The clients without push services (Web or F-Droid for example) will have to take into account this new push rule (if it is enabled) during their polling mechanism.
-Indeed they should update the unread notifications count by following the same algorithm as above.
-This algorithm should replace the potential current one.

 ## Potential issues

-The clients without push may observe encrypted rooms with a high number of unread notifications in case of gappy sync.
-The workaround would be to not display the count for the room until the gap is completed or the count is reset (mark all as read).
+Until a client is updated to support this MSC, it may display a high number of unread notifications for encrypted rooms.
+The first workaround would be to not display the count for the encrypted rooms when the rule `.m.rule.encrypted_event` is present and enabled in the account push rules set, until the suggested algorithm is implemented.

 ## Alternatives